Skip to main content

 • Karen Peltz Strauss, National Disability Advocate and Historian (Chief Editor)

-• Mohammed Loutfy, Ph.D., Director for Capacity Building and Advocacy, G3ict (Curator)
+• Mohammed Loutfy, Ph.D., Director of Advocacy and Capacity Building, G3ict (Curator))

 Attribution Guidelines